Checkmk Conference #6 goes digital. Get your tickets here!

-New rules are created either with the Create rule in folder button or by cloning an existing rule with .
+New rules are created either with the Create rule in folder button, or by cloning an existing rule with .
 Cloning creates an identical copy of the rule that you can then edit with .
 A new rule created using the Create rule in folder button will always appear at the end of the list of rules, whereas a cloned rule will be displayed as a copy below the original rule from which it was cloned.

-The rule's sequence can be changed with the , , , and buttons.
+The sequence in which the rules are listed can be changed with the , , , and buttons.
 The sequence is important because rules positioned higher in the list always have priority over those located lower.

-The rules are stored in the same folders from which they also manage the hosts.
-The rules' authority is restricted to the hosts in this folder or in subfolders.
+The rules are stored in the same folders from which you also manage the hosts.
+The rules’ authorities are restricted to the hosts in this folder or in subfolders.
 In the case of conflicting rules, the rule lower in the folder structure has priority.
 In this way, for example, users with rights limited to certain authorised folders can create rules for their hosts without affecting the rest of the system.
-In a rule's characteristics you can change its folder and thus 'relocate' it.
+In a rule's characteristics you can change its folder and thus ‘relocate’ it.

 3.1.
 The analysis mode with ‘traffic lights’